-The Faculty Liaison serves as the "professor of record" for the practica courses.
-The Faculty Liaison is ultimately responsible for the practica grading.
+The Faculty Liaison serves as the "professor" for the practicum courses.
+The Faculty Liaison is ultimately responsible for the grading of the practicum.
 The Faculty Liaison provides the on-going linkage between the student, agency, and school.
 The Faculty Liaison has the following key roles:

-Planning-In planning, Faculty Liaisons meet and assist students in preparing and planning for practica through reviewing the practicum process, reviewing resumes interviewing skills, and providing referrals on possible practica sites that meet the students' interests and learning needs.
-The Faculty Liaison will also work with the Director of Field Education in approving any new practicum sites, field instructors, or place-of-employment practica.

-Monitoring-In monitoring, the Faculty Liaison assists, reviews, and approves the learning agreements (also provides the "helpful guides").
-In addition, the Liaison is available to the student or field instructor at any time should concerns arise.

-Evaluating-In evaluating, the Faculty Liaison will set up a mid-semester visit with the student, task instructor, and field instructor to review the student's practicum experience and progress in meeting the learning agreement's competencies and behavioral indicators.
+- 1) Planning: In /planning, Faculty Liaisons meet and assist students in preparing and planning for practica through reviewing the practicum process, reviewing resumes, practicing interviewing skills, and providing referrals on possible practicum sites that meet the students interests and learning needs.
+The Faculty Liaison will also work with the Director of Field Education in approving any new practicum sites, Field Instructors, or place-of-employment practica.
+Faculty Liaisons, along with the Director of Field Education, have the discretion to determine the readiness of a student for practicum. - 2) Monitoring: In monitoring, the Faculty Liaison assists, reviews, and approves students' learning agreements.
+In addition, the Liaison is available to the student or Field Instructor at any time should concerns arise. - 3) Evaluating: In evaluating, the Faculty Liaison will set up a mid-semester visit with the student, Task Instructor and Field Instructor6 to review the student's practicum experience and progress in meeting the learning agreement behavioral indicators.
 The Liaison visits primarily to support and advocate for a quality learning experience.
-In addition, the Liaison will be involved in any special concern or performance issue that arises and has the final responsibility of assigning a grade after reviewing the field instructor's ratings on the final evaluation and recommendation.
+In addition, the Liaison will be involved in any special concerns or performance issues that might arise and has the final responsibility of assigning a grade after reviewing the Field Instructor's ratings on the final evaluation and recommendation.